George MacDermott

-George Martius MacDermott (28 April 1863 – 30 March 1939) was an Anglican priest in the late 19th and early 20th centuries.
+George Martius MacDermott (28 April 1863 – 30 March 1939) was an English Anglican priest who served as Archdeacon of Norfolk from 1918 to 1920 and Archdeacon of Norwich from 1921 to 1938.

-MacDermott was educated at Durham University, where he matriculated as a member of Hatfield Hall and was ordained in 1889.
+MacDermott studied theology at Durham University, where he matriculated as a member of Hatfield Hall.
+He was elected captain of the college boat club in October 1888.
+He was ordained in 1889.
 He continued his studies at Durham, going on to earn a Bachelor of Arts degree in 1891.

-After curacies in Hyde, Slaugham, Banham and Hilgay he was rector of Eccles from 1900 to 1906.
-He was Vicar of North Walsham with Antingham from 1906 to 1909; rector of Little Ellingham with Great Ellingham from 1909 to 1921; archdeacon of Norfolk from 1918 to 1920; rector of Ashby Oby with Thurne from 1921 to 1928; archdeacon of Norwich from 1921 to 1938 and Rector of St Michael-at-Plea, Norwich with St Peter Hungate.
+After curacies at Hyde, Slaugham, Banham and Hilgay, MacDermott became rector of Eccles in 1900.
+He served there until 1906, when he became vicar of North Walsham with Antingham.
+From 1909 to 1921 he was rector of Little Ellingham with Great Ellingham.

+MacDermott died in Norwich on 30 March 1939.
+His funeral was held at Slaugham, Sussex.